vacajakub/pdf-service/README.md

 Run in docker compose by running `docker compose up -d --build`

-Build docker compose by `docker-compose build`, then run it by `docker-compose up -d`.
+Build docker compose by `docker compose build`, then run it by `docker compose up -d`.

 In case of changes to code, run `docker compose up -d --build`